via-work/lever-php/README.md

 Lever::opportunities()->create($newOpportunity);
 ```

-When submiting an application on behalf of a candidate to a specific posting you should the following method:
+When submiting an application on behalf of a candidate to a specific posting you should use the following method:

 ``` php
 $application = [